lockd - network lock daemon

 State information kept by the lock manager about these locking requests can be lost if the lockd is killed or the operating system is rebooted.
 Some of this information can be recovered as follows.
 When the server lock manager restarts, it waits for a grace period for all client-site lock managers to submit reclaim requests.
 Client-site lock managers, on the other hand, are notified by the status monitor daemon, statd(8), of the restart and promptly resubmit previously granted lock requests.
 If the lock daemon fails to secure a previously granted lock at the server site, then it sends SIGLOST to a process.

-Administrators can make changes to the startup parameters for lockd by logging in as root and using the sharectl(8) command.
+Administrators can make changes to the startup parameters for lockd by using the sharectl(8) command.

 The lockd service is managed by the service management facility, smf(7), under the service identifier:

 The sharectl(8) command is used to manipulate the startup SMF parameters for lockd.
 Currently supported parameters are as follows: